 In the short term, the body produces and releases beta-endorphins to control the sensation of pain.
 Cortisol production (a stress hormone) is increased to combat the stress to the body associated with the trauma or the disease process.
-Over the long term, ATP (adenosine triphosphate) production is increased resulting in improved cellular metabolism.
+Over the long term, ATP (adenosine triphosphate) production is increased, boosting cell energy resulting in improved cellular metabolism.
 DNA (deoxyribonucleic acid) and collagen production – the protein building block of tissue – is substantially increased.
-Neurotransmission is facilitated secondary to elevated levels of serotonin and acetylcholine.
+Neurotransmission is facilitated secondary to elevated levels of neurotransmitters (serotonin and acetylcholine).
 Mitochondrial activity is stimulated resulting in cell replication for the replacement, regeneration and repair of abnormal cells.
-The process results in the elimination of symptoms, including pain, and stimulates the body’s immune system response, facilitating natural healing.
+The process results in the elimination of symptoms, including pain, and stimulating the body’s immune system response, facilitating natural healing.

 Check out this testimonial from a client who did a course of laser to target his arthritis, and since then has been doing a maintenance plan of one time per three months for near a decade.